craigsidcarlson/maze/README.md

- # Craig's cave explorer
+ # Craig's maze explorer
-A procedural generated cave network with a movable particle that maps the cave with ray tracing.
+A procedural generated maze with a movable particle that maps the maze with ray tracing.

 https://craigsidcarlson.github.io/maze/

 # How to explore
-Use the arrow keys to move around amd explore the cave.
-Refresh the page for a new cave.
+Use the arrow keys to move around amd explore the maze.
+Refresh the page for a new maze.

 Hold CTRL to cheat.